 The Glorious Model O and the XTRFY M4 RGB are very similar mice.
 The Glorious is slightly better, as it's lighter, and it has software that allows you to remap buttons, adjust performance settings, and create custom profiles.
 However, the XTRFY has a better build quality and a wider CPI range.

 The Razer DeathAdder V2 is better than the XTRFY M4 RGB for most uses.
 The Razer has a wider CPI range and allows you to adjust the sensitivity in smaller increments.
-It's also more comfortable to use, it has lower click latency and software for customization.
+It's also more comfortable to use, and it has lower click latency and software for customization.
 However, the XTRFY is lighter and has better build quality, especially the cable.

 The Cooler Master MM710 is a bit better than the XTRFY M4 RGB.
 The Cooler Master is lighter, its CPI range is much wider, and it has software for customization, allowing you finer control over the sensitivity setting.
 However, the XTRFY's build quality is better and is more comfortable to use.